desmaraisp/CephalonAhmes/README.md

 You can also directly override configuration items by setting environment variables formatted as such: `CEPHALONAHMES_[Name of the setting you want to override]`.
 For example, to override the `PRAW_PASSWORD` setting, set an env var for `CEPHALONAHMES_PRAW_PASSWORD`.

-For a full list of all configuration items, see [here (wip)](https://github.com/desmaraisp/CephalonAhmes/wiki)
+For a full list of all configuration items, see [here](https://github.com/desmaraisp/CephalonAhmes/wiki)